 From late 2011 to early 2014, Smith served as vice president of Environment, Health and Safety (EHS), the enterprise team that oversees efforts to improve on-site safety and reduce the environmental impact of Boeing operations.
 Under her leadership, EHS launched “Go for Zero,” a program that has significantly improved Boeing’s workplace safety performance.

 Smith also served as a director in the Commercial Airplanes’ supply chain organization, responsible for contracting, performance and strategy development with Boeing’s largest external supplier, Spirit AeroSystems.
 She joined Boeing in 1997 as a production engineer, then held key positions in Fabrication, Airplane Programs, Quality, and Manufacturing Research and Development for the 737 and 757 programs.

-Smith held positions at GKN Sinter Metals.
-As plant manager, she had profit and loss responsibility for the business, and was accountable for manufacturing, quality, engineering, supply chain, facilities and finance.
+Smith’s leadership experience outside of Boeing includes serving as plant manager at GKN Sinter Metals, where she had profit-and-loss responsibility and was accountable for manufacturing, quality, engineering, supply chain, facilities and finance.

 She holds a bachelor’s degree in mechanical engineering from Michigan State University and an Executive Master of Business Administration and Leadership Certificate from Seattle University.
 In 2017, she received the Army Aviation Association of America’s (AAAA) Knight of the Honorable Order of St. Michael Award.
 Smith serves on the Michigan State University Mechanical Engineering Advisory Board.